cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ~~~

 The validity circuit uses `Range2` (see {{prio3-sum}}) as its single gadget.
 It
-checks for one-hotness as follows:
+checks for one-hotness in two steps, as follows:

 ~~~
 def Histogram(inp: Vec[Field128],